Feds passed up chance to lock in more Pfizer vaccine doses

-WASHINGTON (AP) — The Trump administration opted last summer not to lock in a chance to buy millions of additional doses of one of the leading coronavirus vaccine contenders, a decision that could delay the delivery of a second batch of doses until manufacturer Pfizer fulfills other international contracts.
+WASHINGTON (AP) — President Donald Trump’s administration is facing new scrutiny Tuesday after failing to lock in a chance to buy millions of additional doses of Pfizer’s coronavirus vaccine, which has shown to be highly effective against COVID-19.

+That decision could delay the delivery of a second batch of doses until Pfizer fulfills other international contracts.

-The revelation, confirmed Monday by people familiar with the matter, came a day before President Donald Trump aimed to take credit for the speedy development of forthcoming coronavirus vaccines at a White House summit Tuesday.
+The revelation comes as Trump’s plans to host a White House summit aimed at celebrating the expected approval of the first vaccine later this week.
+His administration is seeking to tamp down public skepticism over the vaccine and secure a key component of the Republican president’s legacy.

 Pfizer’s vaccine is expected to be endorsed by a panel of Food and Drug Administration advisers as soon as this week, with delivery of 100 million doses — enough for 50 million Americans — expected in coming months.